LGBTQ online counselling

 Would you prefer counselling with a professional from the LGBTQ community?

-Interested in secure online counselling via video, instant messaging or email from a professional that has a qualification specifically for these methods?
+Interested in face to face or online counselling from a professional that has qualifications specifically for these methods?

 If you answer yes to these questions then enquire about our counselling.